McKechnie Field is a charming ballpark shoehorned into a Bradenton neighborhood, where it has stood on the same ground since opening in 1923.

 Because of the surrounding development there is no room for an official parking lot, although gypsy lots in the neighborhood provide enough spaces.
 To be honest, the neighborhood that McKechnie Field resides in isn’t one of the nicer ones in Bradenton.
 But being in a neighborhood gives the ballpark much of its charm.

-That’s a shame, as no other venue in Florida reminds fans more of baseball’s timeless appeal than Bradenton’s simple, yet elegant ballpark.
-It's the least commercialized spring training ballpark, which adds to a pure atmosphere.
+Bradenton’s simple, yet elegant ballpark is the least commercialized in spring training, which adds to the pure atmosphere.
 Factor in the Bradenton Boosters club making the bond between community and ballpark very real, and McKechnie Field truly is one of a kind.
-There's no better place to watch a Spring Training game.
+There's no more authentic place to watch a spring training game in the modern era.

-- Written by Graham Knight on March 18, 2007
+- Written by Graham Knight and last updated on November 10, 2011